the-butterfly-effect/tbe/README.md

 ###New features & highlights in Milestone A:
  * a shiny new GUI, which should also work with touchscreens and touchpads
  * several animations, making it more into a game
- * 50 frames per second on some machines
+ * 50 frames per second on many machines
  * many playability fixes in levels
  * levels are automatically tested to ensure they work across platforms
  * development moved from Sourceforge to Github